BEX-Express/BEX-API/source/index.html.md

   Parameter values containing special characters should be URL encoded as needed.
 </aside>

-The parameters the relevant API endpoint requires is discussed in its relevant section.
+The parameters the relevant API endpoint requires are discussed in its relevant section.

 # Tools
 You are free to use any IDE or tool that satisfies your needs.
 We do recommend the use of <a href="https://www.postman.com" target="_blank">**POSTMAN**</a> to test your requests to our server.